Azure/azure-batch-software-entitlement/src/sescmd/readme.md

   --token                The token to verify

-  --application-id       Unique identifier for the application
+  --entitlement-id       Unique identifier for the entitlement to verify

   --vmid                 Unique identifier for the Azure virtual machine

-  --batch-account-url    URL of the Azure Batch account server
+  --batch-service-url    URL of the Azure Batch account server

   -a, --authority        Certificate thumbprint used to sign the cert used for the HTTPS connection
 ```